 - Wheelbarrow to mix cement

 - Connectors for posts [screws, anchor bolts, etc.]

 - Heavy Duty Netting based on required dimensions [nylon or polyethylene]

 - Astroturf to lay as flooring (optional)

 - L screen (optional)

 - Padded L-Screen for Baseball - 7' x 7'

 - Attach two eye bolts to the top of each post.
 Have each eye bolt face across from its corresponding post; one across the length of the cage and one across the width.

-- Add any optional accessories to the cage such as astroturf flooring, a pitching machine, a L screen or a home plate.
+- Add optional accessories to the cage, such as astroturf flooring, a pitching machine, an L-screen or a home plate.

 With this guide, you should now be able to design and build your very own DIY home batting cage.
-Now you can enjoy years of batting practice by yourself or with the whole team!
+Feel overwhelmed?
+Call us at (888) 466-0009 or check out our collection of batting cages on sale!